I’m really interested in being a home-based agent. How do I get started?

 Extremely.
-The main manual was revised in early 2014 and is updated as industry developments warrant.
-IATA Numbers and Beyond, Choosing A Host Agency, and the Host Agency Directory are updated as new information becomes available.
+The main manual was revised in mid 2015 and is updated as industry developments warrant.
+The Host Agency Directory are updated as new information becomes available, typically twice a year.

 The entire course is updated on an as-needed basis.
 And because the course is delivered to you electronically, we can post the latest information immediately and you are always assured of getting the latest information.

-And since you have lifetime access to the course (in its electronic version), your course materials will continue to be up to date.
+And since you have continuing access to the course (in its electronic version), your course materials will continue to be up to date.

 Will the course give me the credentials/license/certification I need to be a travel agent?